svetache/rsschool-cv/cv.md

 #### EDUCATION
 ___
 **Moscow University for Industry and Finance “Synergy”**
-"Linguistics, Theory and Practice of Intercultural Communications"
+"Linguistics / Theory and Practice of Intercultural Communications"
 2013-2017, Bachelor
 #### CERTIFICATES/COURSES
 ___